lumeland/lume.land/docs/configuration/copy-static-files.md

 The path is relative to the source directory of your site (configured in `src`) and the files and directories are copied as is, maintaining the same directory structure.
-If you want to change the output directory, use the second parameter:
+Use the second argument to change the output directory:

 ```js
 // Copy the "img" directory to _site/images